ramipellumbi/thart/README.md

 ### Multiple Worker Types

 A powerful feature of `thart` is the ability to spawn multiple types of workers in the same application.
+This lets you seperate out, e.g., cron job processes from a cluster handling HTTP requests.

 ```javascript
 import thart from 'thart';